 If you have a sweet tooth, you will be interested in this part.
 One of the desserts that has become famous in Gran Canaria is the polvito uruguayo.
 Normally it has dulce de leche, biscuit, cream and above meringue of Moya, a delight.

 Finally, you should know that exclusive wines are also grown in Gran Canaria.
 The most cultivated black grape variety is Listán Negro, practically exclusive to the Canary Islands.
 Sometimes cultivated even on volcanic gravel as is the case of the entire Bandama area.
-On the other hand, we have the Agala wine that we show you below, cultivated at 1212 meters of altitude in the municipality of Tejeda.
+On the other hand, we have the Agala wine, cultivated at 1212 meters of altitude in the municipality of Tejeda.
 Regarding white wine, we also enjoy good wines such as the award-winning one from the winery Bodega de Los Berrazales in Agaete.
 You can’t miss the wines of the Canary Islands!

-Enjoy typical Canarian food with our restaurants guide
+Enjoy typical Canarian food with our restaurant guide

-Finally, if you want to know all the places where you can try the best Canarian food in Gran Canaria, as well as different restaurants of other types of cuisine that the locals frequent, you will love our Restaurants Guide.
-It is divided by type of cuisine and by area of the island, so that depending on what you want to eat, you can choose or plan your route.
+Finally, if you want to know all the places where you can try the best Canarian food in Gran Canaria, as well as different restaurants of other types of cuisine that the locals frequent, you will love our Restaurant Guide.
+It includes more than 80 places to eat divided by type of cuisine and by area of the island.
+So that, depending on what you want to eat and where you are, you can choose or plan your route.
 Likewise, you should know that many restaurants that we mention in our guide also worry about sourcing of local raw materials.
 That is, although they do not cook typical Canarian dishes, they do introduce the local genre into their dishes.

 The Canarian food is to lick your fingers and we do not want you to miss it!